 2011-12: Ekholm made his NHL debut – opening the season with the Pedators and appearing in two games – before returning to Sweden to skate for Brynas.
 He was scoreless and minus-1; averaging 12:25 of ice time with Nashville.
 Back in Sweden, he scored 9 goals with 8 assists and was plus-1 with 55 penalty minutes in 41 games for Brynas.
 Six of his nine goals were scored on the power play.
 After finishing fourth, Brynas won the Elitserien playoff championship.
 Ekholm shared the scoring lead amongst all playoff defensemen with AIK's Josh McNevin, finishing with 9 points in 17 games.
 He scored 1 goal with 8 assists and was plus-six with 12 penalty minutes.

-Ekholm has good two-way ability, is a capable skater with decent overall mobility.
+Ekholm has good two-way ability with decent overall mobility.
 The puck moving defender makes the simple and smart passes to get out of his zone.
-He has good hockey sense, plays with poise and patience while possessing a pretty heavy shot.
+He has good hockey sense, plays with poise and patience while possessing a heavy shot.
 The big defender needs to work on his physical game while improving his reverse pivots and angling techniques.
 He still has to adjust to the smaller ice surface, speed and size at the AHL in order to make the jump to the NHL.